 Don’t wait to send out the calendar invite.
 Prospect’s calendars can fill up so if you have confirmation for a meeting, be sure the send out the invite as soon as you can.
 In the invite, make sure the instructions for joining the meeting are clear.
 You have to ensure the time zones are accurate and that all the details needed for the meeting are included.

 The email to the AE after securing a meeting with a qualified sales lead will have summarized notes.
-The CRM however is where an SDR can input all the details they know about the prospect.
+However, the CRM is where an SDR can input all the details they know about the prospect.
 This can be the personalized research they did on the prospect before reaching out to them.
 The CRM should also log details about the conversations the SDR had with the prospects.

 It’s essential to also keep accurate track of the prospect’s phone number and email address in the CRM.
 Basically, the CRM profile for the prospect should be detailed enough that even if the SDR does not get to talk directly with the AE about the prospect, the AE should be able to look at the CRM and know everything about the prospect and the SDR’s interactions with them to date.